Buddy Hield: College career

-As a freshman at Oklahoma, Hield scored 7.8 points per game, and was the recipient of the team's Most Inspirational Award.
-He was a second-team All-Big 12 selection as a sophomore as he averaged 16.5 points, 4.4 rebounds and 1.4 steals per game.
-He worked on his defense prior to his junior year and expanded his offensive game to more of a high-volume three-point shooter.
+As a freshman at Oklahoma, Hield scored 7.8 points per game and was the recipient of the team's Most Inspirational Award.
+He was a second-team All-Big 12 selection as a sophomore after averaging 16.5 points, 4.4 rebounds and 1.4 steals per game.
+Hield worked on his defense prior to his junior year and expanded his offensive game to more of a high-volume three-point shooter.

 Hield averaged 17.4 points and 5.4 rebounds per game as a junior at Oklahoma and shot 41 percent from the field.
 He led Oklahoma to a 24–11 record and Sweet 16 berth.
-Despite being a potential 2015 NBA draft selection, he decided to return for his senior season.
-He was a First Team All-Big 12 selection and was named Big 12 Conference Men's Basketball Player of the Year.
+Despite being a potential 2015 NBA draft selection, Hield decided to return for his senior season.
+He was a first-team All-Big 12 selection and was named Big 12 Conference Men's Basketball Player of the Year.

 Hield was listed on the Oscar Robertson Award preseason watchlist as well as the Naismith College Player of the Year preseason watchlist.
-Hield recorded a career high of 46 points in a triple overtime loss to Kansas on January 4, 2016, receiving a standing ovation from the opposing crowd after a postgame interview with Scott Van Pelt.
-His 46 points tied the record for most points scored by an opponent at Allen Fieldhouse.
+He recorded a career-high of 46 points in a triple overtime loss to Kansas on January 4, 2016, receiving a standing ovation from the opposing crowd after a postgame interview with Scott Van Pelt.
+Hield's 46 points tied the record for most points scored by an opponent at Allen Fieldhouse.
 He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.

-Following his senior year at Oklahoma, Hield won the John R. Wooden Award on April 7, 2016, as the best college basketball player for the 2015–16 season, in which he averaged 25 points, 5.7 rebounds, two assists per game, and led the nation in three-point shots.
+Following his senior year at Oklahoma, Hield won the John R. Wooden Award on April 7, 2016, as the best college basketball player for the 2015–16 season, averaging 25 points, 5.7 rebounds, two assists per game, and led the nation in three-point shots.